English numerals: Ordinal numbers

-NB: "D" still often denotes "second" and "third" in the numeric designations of units in the US armed forces, for example, 533d Squadron, and in legal citations for the second and third series of case reporters.
+NB: "d" still often denotes "second" and "third" in the numeric designations of units in the US armed forces, for example, 533d Squadron, and in legal citations for the second and third series of case reporters.

 Dates

 There are a number of ways to read years.
-The following table offers a list of valid pronunciations and alternate pronunciations for any given year of the Gregorian calendar.
+The following table offers a list of valid pronunciations and alternate pronunciations for any given year of the Gregorian calendar and Julian calendar.

 Twelve thirty-four would be the norm on both sides of the Atlantic for the year 1234.
 The years 2000 to 2009 are most often read as two thousand, two thousand (and) one and the like by both British and American speakers.
 For years after 2009, twenty eleven, twenty fourteen, etc. are more common, even in years earlier than 2009 BC/BCE.
 Likewise, the years after 1009 (until 1099) are also read in the same manner (e.g. 1015 is either ten fifteen or, rarely, one thousand fifteen).
 Some Britons read years within the 1000s to 9000s BC/BCE in the American manner, that is, 1234 BC is read as twelve (hundred and) thirty-four BC, while 2400 BC can be read as either two thousand four hundred or twenty four hundred BC.

 Collective numbers

 Collective numbers are numbers that refer to a group of a specific size.
 Words like "pair" and "dozen" are common in English, though most are formally derived from Greek and Latin numerals, as follows:

+Although somewhat antiquated, English has several other collective numbers such as brace (2), score (20), and gross (144).

+Score is perhaps the most famous of these, widely recognized in the USA due to Abraham Lincoln's historic Gettysburg Address which begins "Four score and seven years ago..."